 Mobile view of the Fly Clone website featuring a list of all Fly parts

-The Fly Clone community also grew to include noteworthy members including Ken Parker who began to contribute to a specialized section called Ken's Corner.
+Around the same time, Ken Parker and the EGIL began working together on projects related to Ken's archtop guitars, and Ken soon had an official WPI affilation with the lab.
+As the Fly Clone community grew, Ken began to contribute to a special section of the site called Ken's Corner.
 Many of the former employees who once worked at Parker Guitars during its 22-year tenure also joined the community and have since contributed to the preservation of knowledge about this unique phenomenon.

 Goals of Fly Clone